Qualify Your Additive Manufacturing With CT Scanning

 Here, we have a sample part that the Lab Services team at Industrial Inspection & Analysis (IIA) had made at a local 3D printing company.
 As you can see, the complexity of this part doesn’t allow for traditional inspection methods.
 How can we qualify the internal features without destroying the part?
 The reported accuracy of this particular 3D printing machine is +/-.005.
 Sounds pretty great.
 But who’s validating the machine?
 Who’s proving this .005?

-With computer numerical control (CNC) machines, for instance, there is no industry standard for proving or qualifying them.
+While well-established standards exist for CNC machine verification, additive manufacturing equipment often lacks similarly mature, universally adopted performance qualification standards.
 We’re left to trust what the manufacturers and printers tell us about the accuracy of their machine.

 Using the sanitized digital representation of the part, a parametric or organic model can be built with extreme accuracy.
 Below is the design of the part.

 Compared to hand tools that capture point-to-point measurements, 3D scans more accurately capture the original part’s geometry, saving an incredible amount of time.
-Specifications on the machine we used are .0002 for resolution and accuracy.
+The CT system used is capable of sub-micron voxel resolution under optimal scan conditions; however, dimensional accuracy is verified per application using calibrated artifacts.

 Cost always depends on the size and complexity of the part, along with what chamber it fits in.
 But in comparison to the multiple hours, weeks and months of trying to find the problem the old way, the cost is minimal.
 Time is money.